ocaml-gospel/gospel/doc/language.rst

      val eucl_division: int -> int -> int * int
      (*@ q, r = eucl_division x y *)

+   Here, it means that ``eucl_division`` terminates, does not raise any exception, and does not have any visible side effect.

 .. rubric:: Docstrings